circleci-orbs-mamono210/cloudformation/README.md

 Register Access Key, Secret Access Key and default region to CircleCI Environment Variables section.

 ![AWS Access Key Registration](/images/aws-access-keys.png)

-If multiple CloudFormation settings are required and need to register more than one AWS Access information, create another GitHub repository. **Names of AWS access information environment variable are fixed and can not be changed**.

 ### Parameters and commands